wp-plugins/woocommerce-auto-added-coupons/readme.txt

 == Changelog ==

 = 1.0.1 =
-* Don't add the coupon if *Individual use only* is checked.
+* Don't add the coupon if *Individual use only* is checked and another coupon is already applied.

 = 1.0 =
 * First version ever!